rrathbone/ExampleRepo/README.md

 # ExampleRepo
 Demonstration of how to set up a GitHub repository - ultra beginner's guide.

-Check out my post for further assistance http://rachellerathbone.com/git.html
+Check out my post for further assistance http://rachellerathbone.com/git.html.
+Currently, this post is aimed at Windows users.